SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/MainMenu/clear.md

 keywords: clear()
 ---

-Clears all the contents of the menu.
+# Void clear()

+Empties the main menu.
+Useful if you want to build your menu from scratch.